Roche shareholders overwhelmingly back pay plans

 Humer, who announced he will step down as chairman from next year, will also receive a bonus payment when he leaves, Roche Vice Chairman Andre Hoffmann told the meeting.

-He added the payment would be "completely different" from the 72 million franc ($76 million) payoff the board of cross-town rival Novartis had originally planned to pay its outgoing chairman Daniel Vasella.
+He added the payment would be "completely different" from the $76 million payoff the board of cross-town rival Novartis had originally planned to pay its outgoing chairman Daniel Vasella.

 Under the new law, big rewards for arriving and departing managers will be banned.
 The initiative also forbids bonus payments to managers if their companies are taken over.